 Trumped by Sovereignty is published by Paladin Publishing, Tulsa Oklahoma.

 Sara Stophel welcomes invitations to speak; you can follow her on

-Sara’s son Nikolai is a professional photographer who covers the turbulent weather we have here in Oklahoma.
-His photos illustrate this post.
-You can contact Nikolai @nikolaistophel or on Facebook.
+Sara’s son Nikolai Stophel is a professional writer/photographer for Samaritan’s Purse.
+Prior to that position, he covered the turbulent weather we have here in Oklahoma.
+His photos of Oklahoma storms illustrate this post.
+You can find more of his work on Instagram.